 According to Dr. Bruce Fife of the Coconut Research Center, “one of the oldest uses for coconut oil is as a sun screen / suntan lotion.
 Islanders have been using coconut oil for this purpose for thousands of years.
 In the tropics where the climate is hot, islanders traditionally wore little clothing so that they could keep themselves cool.
 To protect themselves from the burning rays of the hot tropical sun they applied a thin layer of coconut oil over their entire body.
 This would protect them from sunburn, improve skin tone and help keep annoying insects away.
 Coconut oil was applied on the skin daily.
 When a mother gave birth one of the first things she would do is to rub coconut oil all over her newborn.
 Every day coconut oil would be used on the skin.
 As the children got older they applied the oil themselves.
 They would continue this practice throughout their lifetime up until the day they died.
 Many islanders, even today, carry on this practice.”

-The first commercial suntan and sun screen lotions contained coconut oil as their primary ingredient.
+The first commercial suntan and sun screen lotions contained coconut oil for sun protection as their primary ingredient.
 Even today many sun screen lotions include coconut oil in their formulas.
-Coconut oil has an amazing ability to heal the skin and block the damaging effects of UV radiation from the sun.
+In addition to its many other uses, coconut oil has an amazing ability to heal the skin and block the damaging effects of UV radiation from the sun.
 One of the reasons why it is so effective in protecting the skin is its antioxidant properties, which helps prevent burning and oxidative damage that promotes skin cancer.

 The general consensus in the natural health community is to apply coconut oil liberally being mindful that it will not prevent sunburn 100%.
 Follow the guidelines above to build your base suntan and wear protective clothing when possible.
 Reapply the coconut oil after swimming or sweating.
 And do not sit out in full sun for 8 hours and expect to walk away with a perfect bronzed body.
 It won’t happen.
 You will get burned.

-I have used coconut oil as sun protection for the past four summers.
+I have used coconut oil for sun protection for the past four summers.
 This summer will be my fifth.
 I apply it before going outside to any part of me that will be exposed.
 I often find myself outside during “peak” hours.
 I hate protective clothing.
 So lots of me is exposed with nothing but coconut oil on.
 I do take care to only say out for an hour or two and if I will be out longer, I add in carrot seed oil and red raspberry seed oil that I find a good deal on from my affiliate partner Amazon.
-You can learn why in this post.
+You can learn why in my post on natural oils as sun protection..
 I have not burned once in the past four years.
 I use to always burn despite how high of an SPF protection I used.
 Hmmmm….

-If you want the exact recipe I use for sunscreen, check out this post.
+If you want the exact recipe I use for sunscreen, check out this easy sunscreen recipe.